 I have tried to recreate the look of the manga style eyes Daniela ‘draws' using a permanent fine tipped black marker and using tiny blobs of white polymer clay for the flecks of light in the eyes.
 So far, I don't like the results.
 I was trying to take a ‘short-cut' hoping to use marker pens instead of paint, but I feel I will have to give the paint a whirl.

 I am not a natural when it comes to working on such a small-scale craft project.
 However, I am seeing improvement, so while I'm not there yet, I am confident I will be … eventually 🙂 This applies equally to you. if you don't like your initial results, just keep trying until you do.
 You can save money by making your own polymer clay.
 I've seen a few useful tutorials re this online.
 However as I haven't tried any myself yet, I won't post links until I have.
-In the meantime, I am using super sculpey and pro sculpey for this project.LeahG is a Gift Ideas Generator, Designer, Blogger and an approved associate of various carefully sourced merchants incl. as a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+In the meantime, I am using super sculpey and pro sculpey for this project.LeahG is a Gift Ideas Generator, Designer, Blogger and Member of Amazon LLC Associates Program as well as other reputable associate programs.
+This site is funded via affiliate links.